-The M25P10A is a 1Mb (125Kb x 8) serial Flash memory device with advanced write protection mechanisms accessed by a high-speed SPI-compatible bus.
+The M25P20 is a 2Mb (256Kb x 8) serial Flash memory device with advanced write protection mechanisms accessed by a high speed SPI-compatible bus.
+The device supports high-performance commands for clock frequency up to 75MHz.

+Note: 75 MHz operation is available only on the V{CC} range 2.7V-3.6V.

-The memory can be programmed 1 to 256 bytes at a time using the PAGE PROGRAM command.
-It is organized as 4 sectors, each containing 128 pages.
+The memory can be programmed 1 to 256 bytes at a time, using the PAGE PROGRAM command.

+The memory is organized as 4 sectors, each containing 256 pages.
 Each page is 256 bytes wide.
-Memory can be viewed either as 512 pages or as 131,072 bytes.
-The entire memory can be erased using the BULK ERASE command, or it can be erased one sector at a time using the SECTOR ERASE command.
+Thus, the whole memory can be viewed as consisting of 1024 pages, or 262,144 bytes.

+The whole memory can be erased using the BULK ERASE command, or a sector at a time, using the SECTOR ERASE command.

+In order to meet environmental requirements, these devices RoHS-compliant.